From: Vitor Valeri

 • SBC

 In practice, it is difficult to perceive differences in sound quality between lossless and lossy compressed audio files.
-Lossless audio files are useful for music production (recording, mixing, and mastering) or for archiving purposes (preservation of historical material for documentation).
+Lossless audio files are particularly useful for music production (recording, mixing, and mastering) or for archiving purposes (preservation of historical material with the intention of documentation).

-However, note that although the differences between lossless and lossy formats are small, you may perceive differences in sound quality between music streaming services.
+However, note that although the differences between music in lossless and lossy formats are small, it is possible to perceive differences in sound quality between music streaming services.
 This is due to the existence of different versions of the same album, each with a different mastering.

-[3] Dynamic Range (DR) is the difference between the loudest and quietest sounds in a piece of music.
-The smaller the DR, the harder it becomes to hear certain sounds or nuances, because in this case all instruments and voices are at very high volume levels, causing masking of musical details.
+[3] Dynamic Range (DR) is the difference between the loudest and the quietest sounds in a piece of music.
+The lower the DR, the more difficult it becomes to hear certain sounds or nuances, because in this case all instruments and voices are reproduced at very high levels, causing masking of musical details.

 Share: